 John E Hopcroft

 John E. Hopcroft is the IBM Professor of Engineering and Applied Mathematics in Computer Science at Cornell University.
 He earned his B.S.
 (1961) from Seattle University, and his M.S.
 (1962) and Ph.D.
-(1964) in electrical engineering from Stanford University.
+(1964) in Electrical Engineering from Stanford University.
 His research centers on theoretical aspects of computer science.
-He served as dean of Cornell University's College of Engineering from 1994 until 2001.
+He served as Chair of the Department of Computer Science from 1987 to 1992 and as Dean of Cornell University's College of Engineering from 1994 until 2001.

-He has honorary degrees from Seattle University, the National College of Ireland, the University of Sydney, St Petersburg State University and HKUST.
-He is an honorary professor at the Beijing Institute of Technology, Yunnan University, and Shanghai Jiao Tong University.
-He serves on the Packard Foundation's Science Advisory Board, Microsoft Technical Advisory Board for Research Asia and the advisory boards of IIIT Delhi and Seattle University's College of Engineering and is an Einstein professor of the Chinese Academy of Sciences.
+He has honorary degrees from Seattle University, Beijing Institute of Technology, the National College of Ireland, the University of Sydney, St Petersburg State University, Russia, and HKUST.
+He is an honorary professor at the Beijing Institute of Technology, Yunnan University, Chongqing University and Shanghai Jiao Tong University.
+He is an Einstein Professor of the Chinese Academy of Science.
+He serves on Microsoft's Technical Advisory Board for Research Asia (MSRA) and on the advisory boards of IIIT Delhi and Seattle University's College of Engineering.
+For 25 years he served on the Packar Foundation's Science Advisory Board.

 - 1974.
 The Design and Analysis of Computer Algorithms.
 Addison-Wesley Publishing Company, Reading, Massachusetts.. .